 I support and look to introduce The Clean Bill Act ~ We see far too many bills still under current rules that have pork barrel spending attached that not only would never pass on its own merit, but that has nothing to do with the original bill.
 This is why I support a Clean Bill Act that would eliminate omnibills.
 This act would serve to remove much of the budget gridlock we routinely see, and guarantee that every bill must pass standing on its own merit.
 Under this act, voters will know exactly what it was that their elected officials voted for or against.
 If a bill isn't good enough to pass free standing it most likely isn't needed by North Carolina or our people.

 I support term limits for the General Assembly ~ Politics was never meant by our founding fathers to be a lifetime career.
 We have term limits for our Executive branch as it stands.
 By not having the same for the Legislative, we are offsetting the system of checks and balances.
 There should be term limits that limit an individual to 12 total years to be used between the House & Senate as you choose.
 This would be a lifetime limit instead of a consecutive limit

 I support a NC Constitution Amendment to change Governor Term

-We must immediately overturn the law that limits broadband growth by companies such as Green Light.
+I support the continued expansion of broadband (high speed) internet into rural areas. ~ We must immediately overturn the law that limits broadband growth by companies such as Green Light in Wilson, NC.
 Limiting company growth in underserved areas based on city limits or county borders, guarantees that telecom corporations do just enough to keep their monopolies.

 biofuels & clean energy options such as wind/solar/wave